This post may contain affiliate links. Please read my disclosure.

 - Brown sugar or coconut sugar can be substituted for palm sugar if necessary.

 - Serve it with a few slices of fresh lime on the side.
-Drizzle the lime over the chicken and rice for a pop of fresh flavor.
+Drizzle the lime over the chicken and rice for a pop of fresh acid.

 Did you make this recipe?
 Rate it and leave a comment below and let me know how it turned out!